Policy and Research Papers

 Cattle rustling is on the rise in various African countries, with the associated number of deaths, both amongst cattle rustlers, security forces and affected populations reaching problematic proportions.
 Yet, there is limited policy-oriented research on this matter ranging the security-development continuum.
 This ISSAT brief, developed as part of the mandate Reinforcing African Union SSR Unit support to national SSR processes draws on existing literature, and provides an overview of cattle rustling in Madagascar, Lesotho, South Africa, Uganda, Nigeria and Kenya.
 A brief contextualisation is provided for each country, before outlining the security measures implemented to tackle the challenge, and deriving recommendations.

-For full access to the paper, Cattle Rustling and Insecurity in Africa: A Comparative Perspective, kindly follow the link and click on the Documents tab.
+For full access to the paper, Cattle Rustling and Insecurity in Africa: A Comparative Perspective, kindly follow the link.